maybebyte/wg_to_hostname_if/README.md

 There is also a generated Markdown file in the same directory so you can [read the man page on GitHub](https://github.com/maybebyte/wg_to_hostname_if/blob/main/docs/wg_to_hostname_if.md).

-## TODOs

-- Documentation:
-  - README.md
-- Packaging (I'm considering flit due to its relative simplicity compared to other solutions).